Morocco's Silver Town: The Essential Travel Guide to Tiznit

 By grand taxi

 Grand taxis also make the journey from Agadir to Tiznit and leave once full.
-They depart from the taxi parking area behind the Bab Doukala bus station.
+They depart from the taxi parking area near the Gare Routiere.

 Best places to stay in Tiznit